VirusTotal/yara/docs/writingmodules.rst

     end_declarations;

-Here is where the module declares the functions and data structures that will be available later for YARA your rules.
+Here is where the module declares the functions and data structures that will be available for your YARA rules.
 In this case we are declaring just a string variable named *greeting*.
 We are going to discuss more in depth about this in :ref:`declaration-section`.